Plus a trick to remove single entries

-You may have noticed that in Word, Excel and all other Office programs, there is a list of recently used or opened documents at the bottom of the File menu option.
-It’s kind of like the My Recent Documents features on the Windows Start Menu.
+You may have noticed that in Word, Excel and all other Office programs, there is a list of recently used or opened documents in the File menu.
+It’s kind of like the Recent Items features on the Windows 7 Start Menu.

 However, if you want to remove the recently used file list so that it does not show up at all, you can set an option to show zero recent documents.

 In Office 2013 and 2016, you have to click on File and then Options.

 Next, click on Advanced and then scroll down to the Display section.

 Change Show this number of Recent Documents to 0.
 Also, you can set Show this number of unpinned Recent Folders to 0.
 Lastly, make sure Quickly access this number of Recent Documents is unchecked.

 In Office 2007 and 2010, the procedure is mostly the same, except for the first part.

 Step 1: Click on the Office button at the top left of Word and click on Word Options.

 Step 2: Click on Advanced in the left hand column and then scroll down to the Display section.

 For “Show this number of Recent Documents“, change the value to 0 to completely remove the recent documents list from the menu.